PumpkinXD/UnofficialTranslations-of-Hypixel-Rules/README.md

 4. - [ ] ...

 # DISCLAIMER
-**The information contained on this REPO is for your information purposes only.
+**The information contained on this REPO is for general information purposes only.
 You should not rely upon the information on the REPO as a basis for making any business, legal or any other decisions.**